 Technology Enterprise Commercialisation Scheme (TECS): The Monthly TECS Briefing Sessions and Technology Enterprise Commercialisation Scheme (TECS) addresses the early-stage funding needs of start-ups engaged in the commercialisation of proprietary technology ideas.

-The iSTART:ACE (Accelerate & Catalyse Entrepreneurship) grant scheme: The Infocomm Development Authority (IDA) offers funding to qualifying start-ups through a grant that covers up-to 50% of salaries of five technical staff for one year up to a maximum of S$250,000. iSTART: Accelerating & Catalysing Entrepreneurship (ACE) for more information.
+The iSTART:ACE (Accelerate & Catalyse Entrepreneurship) grant scheme: The Infocomm Development Authority (IDA) offers funding to qualifying start-ups through a grant that covers up to 50% of salaries of five technical staff for one year up to a maximum of S$250,000.

-The New Initiative Grant (NIG): The National Volunteer and Philantrophy Centre (NVPC) provides seed money for Singapore-based start-ups with new initiatives that meet community needs in Singapore and are strong in volunteerism and/or philanthropy.
+The New Initiative Grant (NIG): The National Volunteer and Philanthropy Centre (NVPC) provides seed money for Singapore-based start-ups with new initiatives that meet community needs in Singapore and are strong in volunteerism and/or philanthropy.
 If your start-up meets these criteria, you can be funded for up to 80% of costs (e.g. manpower, rent, equipment, volunteerism and philanthropy-related costs) for one year (subject to a maximum of S$200,000) in your pursuit of such initiatives.
-New Initiative Grant (NIG) for more information.

 Looking for more Grants?
 You may refer to the following pages:-

 Government Grants to Support your Human Resources Functions